Quantifying Wellness: How Body Measurement Trackers Are Changing Personal Health

 • Water resistance: For swimming or shower use

-• Battery life: Days or weeks between charges
+• Battery life: How long it lasts between charges

 Smart watches often have more features but shorter battery life.
 Fitness trackers focus on health

 just fitness tracking?
-Consider the device's size and comfort too.
-Some watches offer more style
+Consider the device's size and comfort.
+Some prefer larger screens, others

 Understanding Battery Life and Performance